sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 - [ ] The case does not include horror, occult, supernatural, spiritistic, sexual, graphic, or cruel content.
 - [ ] Player actions are limited to appropriate detective behavior.
 - [ ] The opening scene does not reveal spoilers.
+- [ ] The opening includes a short story-rich introduction with setting/time-period flavor.
+- [ ] The story-rich opening does not introduce restricted elements.
+- [ ] The victim is introduced as a person without revealing hidden secrets too early.
+- [ ] Any character-group teaser creates curiosity without dumping full backstories.
 - [ ] The public `.txt` cartridge includes a required Character Reference Table.
 - [ ] The public `.txt` cartridge includes a required Location / Room Reference Table.
 - [ ] Any text floor plan is simple, spoiler-free, and based only on locked case facts.
 - [ ] The generator does not ask the AI host to create in-game character or floor plan images.
+- [ ] Valid investigative actions are resolved directly instead of answered hypothetically.
+- [ ] Fingerprint, forensic, and technical tests return clear results when available in the time period.
+- [ ] Modern forensic tools are not available in historical cases unless historically plausible.
+- [ ] Mild physical evidence details are non-gory, brief, and deduction-focused.
+- [ ] The culprit, motive, method, timeline, alibis, clues, and final explanation are locked and cannot drift during play.
+- [ ] The formal accusation stage asks for guilty party, motive, method, opportunity, and key evidence.
+- [ ] Incorrect or partial accusations are evaluated fairly without revealing the true solution unless requested.
 - [ ] The final reveal explains the clue chain clearly.
 - [ ] The `.txt` copy/paste file is easy for users to understand.
 - [ ] The social description file is spoiler-free.